tigerpointe/Lemonade-Stand/README.md

 Try to maximize your profits before the Summer ends.

 Currency units are selected based on the current computer locale.

+## Supported Platforms

+Start-Lemonade.ps1 is a PowerShell script version of the game

+lemonade.py is a Python module version of the game

 ## Make a Difference